skyzyx/rg35xx-garlicos-macos-instructions/docs/installing-garlicos-single-card.en_us.md

 1. Enter print command again to verify that we have deleted the correct partition.

+    > [!NOTE]
-    > **NOTE:** Remember nothing takes affect until we save and quit, so if there is a mistake, just quit without saving (q) and start again.
+    > Remember nothing takes affect until we save and quit, so if there is a mistake, just quit without saving (q) and start again.

     ```plain
     p